-As shown in Table 2, the average NH3 production in treatments T0 and T1 was significantly different (P<0.05).
-The NH3 production results of this study were optimal for supporting rumen microbial growth.
-This is in accordance with the opinion of Fariani et al. (2022) that the optimal NH3 production for microbial growth is 4-12 mM.
-The NH3 production results from this study were also within the normal range, in line with the results of Filasari et al. (2019), who found rumen NH3 production ranging from 2.95-9.57 mM.
-NH3 production in treatment T1 (5.82 mM) was lower than that in treatment T0 (6.43 mM).
-Ammonia (NH3) is a nitrogen source for rumen microbial synthesis.
-The low NH3 concentration in treatment T1 reflected high microbial protein synthesis, which caused an increase in the microbial population.
-Furthermore, an increase in the microbial population will have an impact on feed degradation.
-These results are in line with the higher VFA production in treatment T1 than in T0 as a result of increased feed degradation by rumen microbes.
+As shown in Table 2, the average NH3 production between control and treatment group was significantly different (p<0.05).
+The NH3 production recorded in both contral (6.43mM) and treatment group was ideal (5.82mM)for supporting rumen microbial growth.
+Similarly, Fariani et al. (2022) reported that the optimal NH3 production for microbial growthranges from 4-12 mM.

 3.2.
-Milk Production and Feed Efficiency
+Zn soap Supplementation Effect on Production performance

-The milk production and feed efficiency of lactating dairy goats supplemented with Zn soap are presented in Table 3.
+The milk production, feed conversion ratio and feed efficiency ratio of lactating dairy goats supplemented with Zn soap are presented in Table 3.
 The results of the independent t-test showed that zinc soap supplementation had no significant effect on milk production, conversion, or feed efficiency.

 Table 3.
 Milk production, feed conversion and efficiency